SoftwareHeritage/swh-graph/docs/compression.rst

 See ``swh graph compress --help`` for syntax and usage details.

-For some steps, Java will try to allocate terabytes of memory in sub-gigabyte segments, so you should increase the number of allowed allocations first:
+For some steps, we will need to open many files, so you should increase the limit if possible:

 .. code:: bash

-    sudo sysctl -w vm.max_map_count=1966080
+    ulimit -Sn 1048576

 .. _swh-graph-compression-steps: